-It's time to get serious about home security before the unthinkable happens.
-With 2020 smart security systems, you get more safety features and more control than ever before.
+It's time to get serious about home security.
+With 2020 smart security systems, you get more safety features and control than ever before.

-With features like infrared detectors, window sensors, automatic sirens, HD recordings, and connectivity with google and Alexa, you have never been so safe.
-In this review, we compare the best smart home security systems of the year, what features you can expect, and which ones work better for DIY or professional monitoring.
+With features like infrared detectors, window sensors, automatic sirens, HD recordings, and connectivity with google and Alexa, home security systems are becoming more and more advanced.
+In this review, we compare the best smart home security systems of the year, including what features you can expect and which systems work better for DIY versus professional monitoring.

 Simplisafe continues to get louder, smarter, and more secure, upgrading their hardware and adding new products like the SimpliSafe Video Doorbell Pro and SimpliSafe Smart Lock for your front door, supporting HD video monitoring and two-way chat plus remote locking and personalized PIN codes for convenient access.
 The two devices strengthen an already compelling smart home security platform.
 Highly recommended.

 Ring Alarm 5-Piece Kit (2nd Generation)